-The Society's purpose, vision statement and core values (outlined on page 16) are agreed annually and were last reviewed in September 2022.
+The Society's purpose, vision statement and core values are agreed annually and were last reviewed in September 2023.
 The Executive Team propose how they expect to achieve the vision, setting out a three year strategy, which is monitored by the Board on an ongoing basis.
 A business plan is prepared annually, reflecting on emerging risks and opportunities, and is aligned to the overarching strategy.
-The 2022-24 objectives were amended in July 2022 to reflect the external economic circumstances and the changing savings landscape.
+The objectives are updated to account for the external economic circumstances.
 As a smaller financial institution we're able to adapt fairly quickly, bearing in mind longer term targets and our commitments to members.

-A Board effectiveness review was carried out in 2022, with a working group formed by the Chairman to set actions and timescales for the recommendations made.
+A Board effectiveness review was carried out in 2022, with a working group formed by the Chair to set actions and timescales for the recommendations made.
+All recommended actions have now been implemented.

-The ethos of the Society has been refined over a number of years and regularly discussed with employees during inductions, team meetings and appraisals.
-To maintain our culture for the long-term we aim to empower employees by promoting internally where possible.
+The ethos of the Society has been refined over a number of years and regularly discussed with employees during inductions, team meetings, appraisals and embedded through our Customer Excellence (CEP) programme.
+To maintain our culture for the long term we aim to empower employees by promoting internally.